sword-2/code-gov/docs/code.json.draft/README.md

 <h2 id="inventory">Informal combined inventory</h2>
 Years back someone opened an issue <a href="https://github.com/GSA/code-gov/issues/150">Looking for combined list of federal open source projects #150</a>.
 This partly motivated generating a table of projects which was saved to a colocated html file titled "code-json.html".
 <br>This html file is not reviewed for accuracy, it resulted from a quick [cryptic] shell script.
-At least for programmers, the file may identify opportunities to update the programming langauge for some projects.
-Languages may be optional field, but where programmers prefer certain langauges, the field might help them search.

 <h2 id="folderNames">folder Names</h2>
 Agencies decide how to store their own code.json and an official backup might be done in another way.
-This folder was to have a draft backup and draft status options.
-An extra backup for the most recent code.json might provide some relief to agency if the primary was lost due to a computer fault.
-If the public double checked the status of the existing code.json projects (releases/items), some options to edit them may be encountered.
-This folder also planned to note options for edits.
+This folder was to have a draft backup and draft status options from one persons reading.

-Sub-folder names for agencies may be derived from the US Code (USC).
-If the USC supplied a top level number for an agency, that top level number was applied to a folder name.
-If no exact number was observed, a sequence starting with 01 was guessed.
-These first numbers were to capture some code.json files initially observed or advertised.
+Sub-folder names for agencies was first derived from the US Code (USC).
+To be more readable, something probably has to get fixed since this list doesn't match [usa.gov](https://www.usa.gov/agency-index) or [GAO list](https://www.gao.gov/agencies/all-agencies).

 05USC-01 thru 05USC-15 was planned for the executive departments observed below.
 And 05USC-16 was added for EPA assuming it came from a reorganization plan.
+05USC-17 added for OPM.
 	05 USC — Government Organization And Employees
 	PART I: The Agencies Generally
 	CHAPTER 1 — Organization